DucksIncoming/Taser-Chess/README.md

 ALSO do NOT do this to people who don't want to/know what they're getting into.
 As funny as it would be, strapping in someone who doesn't know they're getting tazed is just an asshole move.
 Do not do it 🔫.

+**Additionally, feel free to tinker with the code however you like.
+If you want to use this yourself, follow the 'setup' link below.

 Website: https://taser-chess.ducksincoming.repl.co/index.html

 Setup: https://drive.google.com/file/d/1RBCfYcd-aIdEsLh_PVWr_FLa-_xbgggk/view